XTLS/Xray-docs-next/docs/en/development/protocols/vless.md

 ## Flow

+### Flow Control (Formerly Traffic Scheduler)

-~~Temporary Chinese name: Traffic Scheduler~~ (Updated on 2020-09-03: The Chinese name is confirmed as "Flow Control").
-The command is carried by ProtoBuf and controls the data section.
+The Flow Control command is carried by ProtoBuf and manages the data section.

-I previously found that the original "metadata obfuscation" feature of VMess did not bring any meaningful changes in TLS, but only reduced performance, so VLESS abandoned it.
-Also, the term "obfuscation" is easily misunderstood as camouflage, so it has been abandoned.
-By the way, I have always been skeptical of camouflage: if it cannot be exactly the same, isn't it a strong feature?
-If it can be exactly the same, why not directly use the target for camouflage?
-I initially used SSR, but later found that it only superficially camouflages and deceives the operator, so I never used it again.
+I previously discovered that VMess's original "metadata obfuscation" feature didn't provide any meaningful changes in TLS but only decreased performance.
+Consequently, VLESS has abandoned this feature.
+Moreover, the term "obfuscation" is often misinterpreted as camouflage, so it has been discarded.

+As for camouflage, if it can't be an exact match, wouldn't it be a noticeable characteristic?
+If it could be an exact match, why not use the intended target for camouflage directly?
+Initially, I used SSR but found it only provided superficial disguises, fooling operators.
+Thus, I stopped using it.

+#### Purpose of Flow Control

-So, what problem does the "Traffic Scheduler" solve?
-It affects the macro traffic temporal characteristics, rather than the micro characteristics that encryption aims to solve.
-Traffic temporal characteristics can be protocol-based, such as the Socks5 handshake when using Socks5 over TLS.
-Different characteristics on TLS are different protocols for monitors.
-At this point, infinite schedulers are equivalent to infinite protocols (re-assigning the amount of data sent each time).
-Traffic temporal characteristics can also be behavior-based, such as how many files are loaded, the order, and the size of each file when accessing the Google homepage.
-Adding another layer of encryption cannot effectively conceal this information.
+Flow Control influences macro traffic temporal characteristics rather than micro characteristics addressed by encryption.
+Traffic temporal characteristics can be:

+1. **Protocol-based**, e.g., Socks5 handshake when using Socks5 over TLS.
+Different traits on TLS are considered different protocols for monitors.
+Infinite schedulers equate to infinite protocols (reallocating data sent each time).
+2. **Behavior-based**, e.g., loading files, their order, and size when accessing Google's homepage.
+Adding another encryption layer cannot effectively conceal this information.

-Schedulers do not need to be wrapped like Encryption below because the tiny amount of data in the header is negligible compared to the rest of the data.
+Schedulers don't require wrapping like encryption since the header data's tiny amount is negligible compared to the remaining data.

-BETA 2 is expected to introduce two basic schedulers: Zstd compression and dynamic data expansion.
-Advanced operations will control and distribute at a macro level, but for now, they are still pending.
+BETA 2 is anticipated to introduce two basic schedulers: Zstd compression and dynamic data expansion.
+Advanced operations will control and distribute at a macro level, but for now, these remain under development.

 ## Encryption